7endar/face_recognizer/README.md

 1. At the top of this window, there is a *Target Size* field.
 This pixel value checks whether your images are the same size *(target size x target size)*.
 You can change this value by entering another value and clicking the ***Set Size*** button if desired.

 2. In the *data* folder, add images to the *faces* folder for face recognition.
-These images should be square and contain only the complete one single face.
-The images can be of different sizes, but they must all be larger than the *Target Size* value.
-Filenames must start with *“name_”* (e.g. pam_1 or dwight_happy)
+   * These images should be square and contain only a single, complete face.
+   * The images can be of different sizes, but they must all be larger than the *Target Size* value.
+   * Filenames must start with *“name_”* (e.g. pam_1 or dwight_happy)

 <details>
   <summary>faces Folder</summary>